Street Fighter 2: Champion Edition/Chun-li

 Advanced Strategy

-Her throw is relatively good and has average to long reach.
+Her throw is pretty good and has average to long reach.
 And like Guile and Vega, she has an aerial version of the move, that can be used to surprise airborne enemies.
 Chun Li has one of the higher jumps in the game and this gives her an edge in air battles, not to mention she can bounce on the screen corner, a move that, if used wisely, can free her from corner traps.
-On the ground, her best bet is using medium attacks, specially cr.MK as a rudimentary zoning tool.
-This works against some foes, specially fireballers, because when timed right, the sweep can interrupt the fireball move.
-Same for cr.HK, altough it exposes her to trades or counter attacks since it's a slow move and have a huge hurtbox.
+On the ground, her best bet is using medium attacks, especially cr.MK as a rudimentary zoning tool.
+This works against some foes, especially fireballers, because when timed right, the sweep can interrupt the fireball move.
+Same for cr.HK, although it exposes her to trades or counterattacks since it's a slow move and has a huge hurt box.
 Both moves allows "buffering" the Lightning Kicks and it's a good option select case.
 Her jumps are also a good way to surprise fireball chars because Chun Li can be really fast in her hops and may easily fall behind enemies which prompts a free throw most of times.
-And speaking about this: whiffs must absolutely be punished with throws.
+And speaking about this: whiffs must be punished with throws.
 Trust Chun Li's speed and there you go.
-And since you're feeling confident, why not just walk up and throw your opponent point blank? (but don't abuse it!)
+And since you're feeling confident, why not just walk up and throw your opponent point-blank? (but don't abuse it!)

-The Lightning Kicks can be used to disuade body attacks like Honda's Sumo Torpedo and Blanka's Rolling Ball Attack.
+The Lightning Kicks can be used to dissuade body attacks like Honda's Sumo Torpedo and Blanka's Rolling Ball Attack, or even low pokes like Guile's Cr.MK.
 Strangely, it can't reliably counter M.Bison's Psycho Crusher and trading hits are not rare.
-Also, the move can be used to inflict chip damage to the opponents, specially when they're low on energy, and even as a kind of reversal to avoid tick throws, altough this would be a lucky case most of times.
+Also, the move is good to try and chip out opponents safely, especially ones without a reversal (or a vulnerable one), and even as a kind of reversal to avoid tick throws, although this would be a lucky case most of times.

 Chun Li's air arsenal is something to remark.
 Her j.LK and j.MK have very good priority and can be used for feints, combos, crossups and throw loops.
 Same for the j.HP which has a great hitbox and is excellent as a combo starter.
-Her Head Stomp is efficient as a poke move but also as anti-body attacks (when timed right) and even as an overhead attack (not officialy present in Street Fighter games until Super Street Fighter 2 Turbo), altough it's somewhat tricky to use the move as it.
-And since Chun Li is able to high jumps and crossups, don't be ashamed to abuse the corner bugs for an easy free dizzy.
+Her Head Stomp is efficient as a poke move but also as anti-body attacks (when timed right) and even as a ghetto hopkick (something that wouldn't be in Street Fighter until Super, when Guile's sobat kick is buffed to have a real use), although of course the problem is landing afterwards.
+And since Chun Li is able to do high jumps and crossups, don't be ashamed to abuse the corner bugs for an easy free dizzy.
 As always, avoid repetitive patterns and trick your opponent about your sequences.

 Close combat is the most effective (unique?) strategy for Chun Li simply because she doesn't have any means to get closer to an opponent.
 Her only option is just walk up and try to reduce the opponent's playfield, poking with s.MP or cr.MK and sometimes suprising the adversary with a crossup jump.
-This can be very difficult, according the opponent and specially according the life lead.
-Once you knockdown your foe, a good trick is to get closer and apply a sucession of Flipping Neck Breakers.
-If timed right, it becomes a crossup attack and can fool most enemies into guessing which direction to block.
-And when blocked, you have an array of options like throwing, poking cr.MK+throwing, st.LP+throwing, etc. It's cheap but, again, there aren't many choices.
+This can be very difficult, according to the opponent and according the life lead.
+Once you knockdown your foe, a good trick is to get closer and apply a succession of Flipping Neck Breakers.
+If timed right, it becomes a safe crossup attack and can fool most enemies into guessing which direction to block.
+And when blocked, you have an array of options like throwing, poking cr.MK+throwing, st.LP+throwing, etc. They can call you cheap as much as they want, but you don't have many other options.

-Finally, the Spinning Bird Kick is a powerful move but must be used very carefully, since it's easy to counter and leaves Chun Li wide open (literally :P ) to punishment.
-The move is invincible (and harmless) on the first frames and it may be good for evading corner traps, airborne enemies and pass through fireballs, being the LK variant the most recommended.
-If two hits connect, a dizzy is almost guarantee.
-Timing is the key word here.
+The Spinning Bird Kick is a powerful move on paper, but it must be used very carefully since it's easy to counter and leaves Chun Li wide open (literally :P) to punishment.
+The move is invincible (and harmless) on the first frames and it may be good for evading corner traps, airborne enemies and pass-through fireballs, the LK variant is the most recommended.
+If it manages to hit, it does insane dizzy, which will make enemies who aren't aware easy to dizzy, and make aware enemies skittish of throwing out moves that could be countered (which then let's you walk up throw them :D).

 Match-Ups